rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 The super power of Linux for a network engineer is how easy it is to create a vlan on an interface and tag it, all of the Unix tools that are built is such as `awk, grep, sed, sort` that allow you to quickly pull data out of files, change text inside files and print out results, and all the free open source projects for networking such as [My Traceroute](https://www.baeldung.com/linux/mtr-command), and [sipcalc](https://www.cyberciti.biz/tips/perform-simple-manipulation-of-ip-addresse.html).

 I did a refresh at a customer with 72 sites.
 They were replacing Cisco 3750s with HPE 2930s.
-There were a lot of IoT type devices like body cameras, door access controllers, etc. that they wanted verified after the cutover.
+There were a lot of IoT type devices like body cameras, door access controllers, surveillance cameras, etc. that they wanted verified after the cutover.
 I have a python script on my [github](https://github.com/rikosintie/ARP-Sort) that takes the output of `show ip arp` and creates a file with the mac address/ip address in a python dictionary.
-Then I have a script on [github](https://github.com/rikosintie/MAC2Manuf) that uses that dictionary and the output of `show mac address interface g1/0/1` to build a table of the:
+The output of that script is sent to a second script located [here](https://github.com/rikosintie/MAC2Manuf) that uses the output of `show mac address interface g1/0/1` and the dictionary to build a table of the:

 - vlan
 - ip address
+- MAC address
 - port number
 - manufacturer